 A lot of work!
 I wasn’t sure how to go about doing such a task.
 I did research on Anna Jarvis, founder of Mother’s Day, and took her lead.
 I remember those first few years I was faxing for days.
 I was faxing the offices of every government official that I thought would help me and support the day.
 This was before free long distance calls.
 In three months, I would rack up between $600-$1000 dollars in long distance charges.
 I paid it because I believe in this movement.
 I believe in second chances.
 I believe in supporting the family and children to be successful.
 For the record, I’ve never received not even one penny off National Stepfamily Day.
 However, soon I was getting support from stepfamilies who took my lead and began to organize events on National Stepfamily Day.

-This year is the 20-year anniversary of the date you founded National Stepfamily Day.
+2017 was the 20-year anniversary of the date you founded National Stepfamily Day.
 How has awareness for National Stepfamily Day grown or changed over the years?

 The first year came and went.
 I was still learning how to organize a national event.
 I knew I needed to come up with some activity to bring families together, so the second year I added a family picnic to celebrate the day.
 If a family wasn’t able to be together that day, I’ve always encouraged them to celebrate it when they could.
 Soon more activities came into play, and I created a video with 101 different ways families can celebrate National Stepfamily Day.